untername/words_analyze_api/README.md

 3) Search for synonyms, antonyms.
 4) Frequency of words.
 5) Determining the meanings of words.
 6) Correction of speech errors.
-Spelling options for each word
+Spelling options for each word.

 The results are sent in JSON format.

+# Added:
+1) Registration.
+2) Authorization.
+3) Authentication by token.
+4) Later I will add authorization via social networks.

 # Used:
 1) Django REST Framework.